The Comeback Kids

 The late Nineties were marked by a revival of interest in Swing Dancing.
 Judy Archer organized a marvelous dance team known as the 'Swingin' Skirts and Mugz'.

-These talented Swing dancers put on some fantastic dance exhibitions at our Extravaganzas that thrilled everyone.
-My goodness these people could dance!
+These talented Swing dancers put on some fantastic dance exhibitions at our

 Their leadership gave the emerging SSQQ Swing dancers a core group to bond around.
 Several nights a week at the legendary Orchid Lounge, Maureen and the Swing Team held court to hundreds of SSQQ Swing students.
 These modern-day Swing Kids had the best times of their lives dancing and breathing Swing 24/7.

-The 1998 Swinging Skirts and Mugz
+1998 - The Swinging Skirts and Mugz

-The 2003 World Champion Heartbeat
+2003 - The World Champion Heartbeat

-The Daryl Armstrong Experience
+1999 - The Daryl Armstrong Experience

 "Heartbeat, Daryl Armstrong Experience, Swing Kids...
 I didn't see your name up there.
 What did you do, Rick?
 Did you contribute at all?"